About the Author

 Anne Sebba Historian

-For the last five years I have been researching my new book, Les Parisiennes, about women in Paris from 1939-49.
+My previous book was published on July 14th 2016 – Bastille Day – Les Parisiennes, about women in Paris from 1939-49, in US, UK, France, Czech Republic, China and other countries.
 There are stories in it about resisters, collaborators, spies, writers and actresses, couturiers and jewellery designers, housewives, concierges and prostitutes.
-It was published in the UK by Weidenfeld & Nicolson (on July 14th – Bastille Day 2016) – and in October by St Martin’s Press in the US.
+It won a prize and is being turned into a multi-part screenplay for TV (watch this space!)
 I have always been fascinated by French History and the reverberations from this period are still being felt in the country today.
 Although I loved writing the story of Wallis Simpson (and she even has a cameo role in this book) I wanted to write a book of history this time and move away from biography for a change.

-For two years of my research I was chair of the Management Committee of Britain’s Society of Authors, a great honour and privilege in these difficult and challenging times for authors as the Society fights for Authors’ rights in a number of areas and is desperately needed.
-But now, when I am not busy reading or reviewing someone else’s book, I will be concentrating on talking about Les Parisiennes although, as any writer will tell you, you never quite leave your old books behind.
+For two years of my research I was chair of the Management Committee of Britain’s Society of Authors, a great honour and privilege in difficult and challenging times for authors as the Society fights for Authors’ rights in a number of areas and is desperately needed.
+I am now on the SOA Council.
+But when I am not busy reading or reviewing someone else’s book, I will be concentrating on talking about my books, including Les Parisiennes.
+As any writer will tell you, you never quite leave your old books behind.
 New material keeps coming your way and you are constantly re thinking your work!